 One common characteristic of accelerometers is an extremely low insulation resistance across the piezoelectric sensing element at high temperature.
 Precision’s charge amplifiers are compatible with the highest temperature accelerometers and are free from peaking effects that plague general-purpose charge amplifiers.

-The 28000 Charge and IPEP Conditioning Suite of Cards.
+The 28000 Charge and IEPE Conditioning Suite of Cards.

 - Shock Measurements